Thoughts on using, stowing and deploying towlines and on making your own boat mounted tow system.

 The line wraps round the bungee, purely for neatness, and it’s important to make sure the line will tension before the bungee stretches to its limit.
 I don’t recommend cutting the line and tying the bungee into it as that creates the risk of the bungee breaking or knots coming undone.

-I daisy-chain the line only to make packing in a bag easier – I’m aiming for “one action” deployment and have found (to my cost – see later) that having to unclip a krab to clear the daisy-chain can cause problems - it’s one more thing to have to do and might not be practical in an emergency.
+I daisy chain the line to make packing in a bag easier – I’m aiming for “one action” deployment and have found (to my cost – see later) that the more complex one makes the system, the harder it is to deploy.

-On the subject of hooks, I've chosen the large alloy krab specifically to give me something big to grab, rather than the smaller stainless steel hooks normally used as I found them too fiddly.
+On the subject of the tow hook itself, I've chosen the large alloy krab specifically to give me something big to grab.
 The downside of using an alloy krab is that it does require maintenance when used in salt water so if you go this route, I'd urge you to check and lubricate it frequently.
-I found that by a combination of rinsing it after use (I hose the boat down as a matter of course) and using Waxoyle on the hinge that it is still fine two years after being fitted.
+I found that by a combination of rinsing it after use (I hose the boat down as a matter of course) and using Waxoyle on the hinge that it is still fine 10 years after being fitted.
+Other popular options include the large size, stainless steel Wichard hooks - or carbine hooks.
+Any decent chandler will have these and they can also be bought from Whetman Equipment.
+Plastic hooks are also available, but are quite bulky and some people feel they may be unreliable.

-(NOTE: Since the article was originally written, I've replaced the tow line illustrated with 20 mtrs of stretchy 5 mm floating line from Knoydart.
-It seems to have sufficient inherent elasticity not to need a bungee insert so I'm presently experimenting to see how it works minus bungee.
-So far, it seems effective.
+NOTE: Since the article was originally written, I've replaced the tow line illustrated with 20 mtrs of stretchy 5 mm floating line.
+It seems to have sufficient inherent elasticity not to need a bungee insert.
+It seems effective and having towed "for real" in challenging conditions I've not noticed any problems with not having the bungee.
 As the line is now so long, it is daisy-chained in the bag, and the chain is secured.
-Wanting to avoid hooks, krabs or pegs, I'm now using a clove-hitch on the last loop of the chain.
-This is positioned so that I can undo it from the cockpit).
+There is also more line between the hook and the float.

 Go to